logiqai/docs/logiq-ui-configuration/audit-trail/alerts-trail.md

 # Alerts Trail

-Logiq automatically logs all the alerts notifications that are happening in the logiq applications.
+Apica Ascent automatically logs all the alerts notifications that are happening in the Apica Ascent applications.
 This will be available on the alerts page.

 ### Steps to View Alert History